masak/programming-language-idea-history/README.md

 # programming-language-idea-history

-Tracing where features and concepts come from in programming languages
+Tracing where features and concepts come from in programming languages.

+> Or perhaps I should say "dislike?"
+No, I think "hate" will do nicely.
+All languages suck. &mdash; [Steve Yegge](https://sites.google.com/site/steveyegge2/ancient-languages-perl)

 ## List of languages to start with